LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Introduction

+\item We optimize the search process of {\ourapproach} by utilizing a more efficient data structure for fitness calculation, which in turn reduced the search time by $190$ folds.

-\item A thorough comparative analysis of the efficiency and effectiveness of black-box TSM approaches based on a large-scale test suite minimization experiment involving 16 Java projects with 661 versions, yielding valuable insights into the performance of alternative approaches.
-Overall, experiments took around 45 days in calendar time corresponding to 14 years of computation on a cluster with $83,216$ available CPU cores. \end{itemize}
+\item We conduct a thorough comparative analysis of the efficiency and effectiveness, as well as the achieved saving in testing time, of black-box TSM approaches based on a large-scale test suite minimization experiments involving $17$ Java projects with $835$ versions, thus yielding valuable insights into the relative performance of alternatives.
+Overall, the experiments took around three months in calendar time corresponding to 6 years of computation on a cluster with $83,216$ available CPU cores.

+\item We analyze the minimization time of {\ourapproach} and show that it is much more scalable than the state-of-the-art (SOTA) approaches by running five times faster on average---with even higher gains for larger systems and test suites typically encountered in practice---while achieving significantly higher fault detection rates, as a result of using LLMs for embeddings.